Zainul Abdin Farroque: Police attack in 2011

 On July 6 and 7, 2011, the Bangladesh Nationalist Party (BNP) called for a hartal (strike).
 During the first day of the strike, Manik, along with opposition Chief Whip Farroque and party MPs, led a protest march in front of the Parliament House.
 At that time, the police tried to stop the protest.
 During a heated exchange with the police, Additional Police Commissioner Harun-Ur-Rashid and Assistant Commissioner Biplob Kumar Sarkar attacked Zainul Abedin Farroque.
 The police officers began beating the MP and kicked him with their booted feet.
 As they started hitting him with batons and rifle butts, he became bloodied and ran for his life.

 When BNP MPs tried to file a case regarding the incident that day, BNP MP Ashraf Uddin Nizam was not allowed to enter the police station.
 The case was later filed in court, but the court dismissed it.
 On the other hand, the police filed a case against Zainul Abedin Farroque and 11 others.

 After the fall of the Awami League government during the student and public uprising on August 5, 2024, Zainul Abedin Farroque filed an attempted murder case against the police on August 19 at Sher-e-Bangla Nagar Police Station.
 Harun-Ur-Rashid and Biplob Kumar Sarkar were named as accused in the case.
 The case was filed under sections 323, 325, 326, 307, 206, 109, and 34 of the Bangladesh Penal Code.

 Zainul Abedin Farroque, advisor to BNP chairperson Khaleda Zia, at a protest meeting in front of the National Press Club on October 2, 2024.

 Arrest in 2013

 During a protest against the government, the Bangladesh Police arrested Farroque on July 3, 2013, accusing him of sabotage.
 He was granted bail in September 2007 in two cases related to protests against the Bangladesh Awami League government.
 He is an advisor to former prime minister and Bangladesh Nationalist Party chairperson Khaleda Zia.

+Personal life

+Farroque was married to BNP politician Kaniz Fatema, who died in 2026.
+The couple has one daughter.